Your morning

 FROM: Mighty Memo Editorial Department

-The Mighty Memo office will be closed between Monday, 23rd December and Friday, 3rd January.
-Your next issue of the Mighty Memo will arrive in your inbox on Monday, 6th January.
+The Mighty Memo office will be closed between Thursday, 17 April and Monday, 21 April for the Easter break.
+Your next issue of the Mighty Memo will arrive in your inbox on Tuesday, 22 April.
 If you wish to contact us during this time, please send your email to hello@mightymemo.co.uk.
 We will respond to you as soon as we can.
-As this year comes to an end, we also want to say thank you for subscribing to the Mighty Memo – we’re grateful for your support and loyalty – and we hope you enjoy this special festive edition of the Mighty Memo.
-Happy Christmas, happy new year and happy holidays!

 The Mighty Headlines